ZoraNeverEatFish/ns-3.27-for-ICC/src/sixlowpan/doc/sixlowpan.rst

 -----------------------------------------------------------------

-This chapter describes the implementation of |ns3| model for the compression of IPv6 packets over IEEE 802.15.4-Based Networks as specified by :rfc:`4944` ("Transmission of IPv6 Packets over IEEE 802.15.4 Networks") and :rfc:`6282` ("Compression Format for IPv6 Datagrams over IEEE 802.15.4-Based Networks").
+This chapter describes the implementation of |ns3| model for the compression of IPv6 packets over IEEE 802.15.4-Based Networks as specified by :rfc:`4944` and :rfc:`6282`.

 Model Description
 *****************